goodform/valkey-bloom/docs/index.md

 ```

-## Building and Loading ReBloom
+## Building and Loading ValkeyBloom

-In order to use this module, build it using `make` and load it into Redis.
+In order to use this module, build it using `make` and load it into Valkey.

 ### Loading

-**Invoking redis with the module loaded**
+**Invoking valkey with the module loaded**

 ```
-$ redis-server --loadmodule /path/to/rebloom.so
+$ valkey-server --loadmodule /path/to/valkeybloom.so
 ```

 You can find a command reference in [Bloom\_Commands.md](Bloom_Commands.md)